St. Barbara's Memorial Nursing Home

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients who were prescribed antianxiety medications.
-Antianxiety drugs are given to patients suffering from depression and anxiety.
+This tells you the percent of residents who were prescribed antianxiety drugs.
+Antianxiety medications are prescribed to residents experiencing depression and anxiety.

 Managing Depression Among Residents

-This is the percent of residents exhibiting symptoms of depression.
-Increased rates of depression could be a sign a less hospitable environment.
+This tells you the percent of residents who are exhibiting symptoms of depression.

 Appropriate Vaccine Usage

-This metric is a measure of the percent of long-term patients who have received the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for nursing home patients, making these vaccines critical to patient health.
+This metric is a measure of the percentage of long-term care patients that were given the pneumonia and flu vaccines.
+Respiratory viruses can be fatal for seniors, making these vaccines vital to patient care.

 Residents Maintain Autonomy

-Measures the percentage of long-term residents that needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and continence.
-Many in the industry argue this is a measure of a resident's well-being.
+This indicates the percent of residents that needed additional assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living could be a sign of the deterioration of a resident's well-being.

 Ability to Keep Residents Mobile

-This is the percent of residents that were able to retain mobility over time.
-Optimizing mobility is usually a great sign for residents' health.
+This tells you the percent of patients who maintained mobility over time.
+Retaining mobility can be a great sign for residents' health.

 Hospitalizations